Top 20 Things to Do in Lahaina, Maui

 If you don’t visit the banyan tree then did you actually visit Lahaina?
 The large banyan tree is the heartbeat of Lahaina.
 Located at the beginning of town, the banyan tree spans a whole block.
 There are plenty of benches to sit and relax at to take in her beauty.
 In the mornings and on the weekends, don’t be surprised to see a pop up art walk or hear live music.

-2. Try to Hang Ten and take a Surf Lesson
+2. Take a Surf Lesson

 When most people think of Hawaii surfing comes to mind.
 Learning to surf in Lahaina at break wall surf break is a perfect beginners spot.
 There are plenty of surf shops nearby that will set you up with a group or private lessons depending on your preference.
 The Lahaina Surf Shack is the best surf school located on Prison Street next to Prison Street Pizza.
 Mention this post, ask for Joe as a surf instructor!